e-desouza/multi-arch-devops/README.md

 }
 ```

-Mixed node builds are also possible.
+Mixed node pipelines are also possible:

 ```groovy
 node ('s390x') {